Dravidian movement

 The Dravidian movement started in British India with the formation of the Justice Party on 20 November 1916 in Victoria Public Hall in Madras by C. Natesa Mudaliar along with T. M. Nair and P. Theagaraya Chetty as a result of a series of non-Brahmin conferences and meetings in the presidency.

 Communal division between Brahmins and non-Brahmins began in the presidency during the late-19th and early-20th century, mainly due to caste prejudices and disproportionate Brahmins representation in government jobs.
 The Justice Party's foundation marked the culmination of several efforts to establish an organisation to represent the non-Brahmins in Madras Presidency.

 Background

 Brahmin/non-Brahmin divide

 The Brahmins in Madras Presidency enjoyed a higher position in India's social hierarchy.
-By the 1850s, Telugu Brahmins and Tamil Brahmins comprising only 3.2% of the population began to increase their political power by filling most of the jobs which were open to Indian men at that time.
+By the 1850s, Telugu Brahmins and Tamil Brahmins, who comprised only 3.2% of the population, began to increase their political power by filling most of the jobs which were open to Indian men at that time.
 They dominated the administrative services and the newly created urban professions in the 19th and early 20th century.
 The higher literacy and English language proficiency among Brahmins were instrumental in this ascendancy.
 The political, social, and economical divide between Brahmins and non-Brahmins became more apparent in the beginning of the 20th century.
 This breach was further exaggerated by Annie Besant and her Home Rule for India movement.
 The following table shows the distribution of selected jobs among different caste groups in 1912 in Madras Presidency.